 Doug’s take on New Orleans: I was never a big fan of history books before moving to New Orleans, but it’s hard not to get caught up in the city’s multi-layered back-story.
 More than anywhere else I’ve lived, the past is very much present here.
 And I love the openness and easy acceptance of New Orleanians.
 It doesn’t take long to make lasting connections and forever friends.

-Most memorable travel experience: Following high school graduation, I spent a summer in Cairo with friends whose father was the Egyptian ambassador to the United Nations.
-It was totally surreal: There I was a small-town boy from backwoods Alabama having high tea with Jehan Sadat.
+Most memorable travel experience: Following high school graduation, I spent a summer in Egypt with friends whose father was a director at the United Nations.
+It was totally surreal: There I was a small-town boy from backwoods Alabama having high tea at the Iranian embassy in Cairo.

 Last notable trip: I visited the Smokey Mountains recently for the first time since I was a kid.
 It’s crazy how kitschy Gatlinburg and Pigeon Forge have become, but it was great to find the Smokeys still as beautiful as I remembered them.